 Figure 3 illustrates our solution.
 To align translation with testing and enable fine-grained evaluation, we introduce a target repository "skeleton" during translation.
 This guides LLMs to focus on accurate dependencies and interfaces.
 The skeleton is incrementally populated with partial results, allowing execution-based assessment of translation quality.
 Facilitating Maintainability.
-Figure 2(b) illustrates our Skeleton-Guided-Translation framework,
+Figure 2(b) illustrates a "target C# repository skeleton" in our framework.
+Unlike the fully translated Java code in Figure 2(a), this skeleton defines interfaces while leaving method bodies mostly empty.
+This approach improves maintainability: the C# skeleton enables incremental updates by aligning interfaces first, avoiding full re-translation.

 Enhancing Testability.
 Building unit tests on these skeletons significantly improves testability.
-Because the structural and interface definitions in both repositories match, any unit tests originally designed for the Java code-especially those focusing on API behavior-can be adapted to validate the C# skeleton.
-Even if a method's implementation in C# is just a placeholder, the test environment can still verify that calls are made correctly and interfaces remain consistent.
+Because the structural and interface definitions in both repositories match, any unit tests originally designed for the Java code can be adapted to validate the C# skeleton.
+Provided the translated C# code is inserted into the appropriate skeleton methods, it can be reliably evaluated by the unit tests.

 Improving Usability.
-The framework's fine-grained control improves usability by enabling targeted verification.
+The framework's finegrained control improves usability by enabling targeted verification.
 If Draw is mistranslated and fails to compile, unit tests for GetPixels and GetIndex can still run within the skeleton (Figure 3).
 This ensures their correctness despite errors elsewhere.
 Unlike coarse build-or-fail metrics, skeleton-based testing reveals partial successes, streamlining debugging and evaluation.